-Bar description of her practice to take her son to annual blood examination even if are not medically indicated strengths the importance of routine when utilizing healthcare services.
-While this practice is well known with autistic individuals in other spheres of life (On the use of repetition with autistics see Lequia, Machalicek & Rispoli, 2012), its was not recognized as a barrier healthcare services (Mason et al., 2019; Walsh, Lydon, O’Dowd & O’Connor, 2020), despite its anecdotal use in intervention programs at healthcare services settings (Walsh, O’Connor, Walsh & Lydon, 2021).
-Although her practice raises questions about risk and benefit to their son, her partner’s description of going back and forth several times for blood examinations and each time going through lengthy explanation process illustrates the importance of such practices.
-It exemplifies that unfamiliarity could really be a barrier as not everyone would agree to a lengthy and repeated visits to the infirmary just for blood tests.
-Moreover, the quote emphases that with proper arrangement that allows provision of care in the same place and time this barrier could be alleviated.
-Unfortunately, according to some interviewees among them Noa, a mother of an autistic adult individual and an activist at the autism field, this practice is not always done because the sick funds look for their own financial interest before the autistic individual’s needs.
+Bar’s description of her practice to take her son for an annual blood examination, even if not medically indicated, highlights the importance of routine when utilizing healthcare services.
+While this practice is well known with autistic individuals in other spheres of life (on the use of repetition with autistics, see Lequia, Machalicek, & Rispoli, 2012), it has not been recognized as a barrier to accessing healthcare services (Mason et al., 2019; Walsh, Lydon, O’Dowd, & O’Connor, 2020), despite its anecdotal use in intervention programs at healthcare service settings (Walsh, O’Connor, Walsh, & Lydon, 2021).
+Although her practice raises questions about risks and benefits to their son, her partner’s description of going back and forth several times for blood examinations and each time needing to go through a lengthy process of explanation illustrates the importance of such practices.
+It exemplifies that unfamiliarity could really be a barrier, as not everyone would agree to lengthy and repeated visits to the infirmary just for blood tests.
+Moreover, the quote emphasizes that with proper arrangements that allow for provision of care in the same place and time this barrier could be alleviated.
+Unfortunately, according to some interviewees, among them Noa, a mother of an autistic adult individual and an activist in the autism field, this practice is not always available because the sick funds look out for their own financial interests before the needs of autistic individual.

-Accommodating the uncertain and unfamiliar environment of the healthcare system can be achieved using another technic - early preparation and prior introduction.
-The qualitative inquiry has demonstrated this technic is utilized by diverse stakeholders.
-Tali, the grandmother and the guardian of a non-verbal autistic adult who was residing at home, demonstrated the significant effect simple explanation could have:
+Accommodating the uncertain and unfamiliar environment of the healthcare system can be achieved using another technique: early preparation and prior introduction.
+The qualitative inquiry revealed that this technique is utilized by diverse stakeholders.
+Tali, the grandmother and guardian of a nonverbal autistic adult who was residing at home, explained the significant effect a simple explanation could have:

 “I went two days before we had the appointment, and I defined the problem [the expected difficulties during the examination].
-The radiology institute made a great issue from getting him into the CT machine […] The kid [her adult grandson] heard the simple instructions at the institute, climbed the machine, laid down still, but really he was more precise than us […] ten minutes and the radiologist and the other doctor who was inside, because they [at the institute] heard he is autistic [and thought additional help from anesthesiologist will be required], were astonished” (Tali, a grandmother and the guardian of an autistic adult)
+The radiology institute made a great issue from getting him into the CT machine […] The kid [her adult grandson] heard the simple instructions at the institute, climbed the machine, laid down still, but really he was more precise than us […] ten minutes and the radiologist and the other doctor who was inside, because they [at the institute] heard he is autistic [and thought additional help from anesthesiologist will be required], were astonished” (Tali, a grandmother and the guardian of an autistic adult.)

-Tali’s grandson despite being considered difficult as an autistic individual and needed extra personnel and attention accomplished the CT examination effortlessly after a mitigated explanation and surprised all the parties involved.
-Tali’s example demonstrates the value of preparation for the medical providers as well.
-In this case it allowed them to plan for the arrival of her grandson and to lower possible stigmas they might had on autistics.
-Although it is not guaranteed that such intervention will be successful each time with every autistic individual the simplicity of this measure and the fact it is was repeatedly mentioned demands that it will be endeavored.
-Moreover, it illustrates the barrier of unfamiliarity can be mitigated.
+Tali’s grandson, despite being considered difficult as an autistic individual and requiring extra personnel and attention, accomplished the CT examination effortlessly following a mitigating explanation and surprised all parties involved.
+Tali’s example also demonstrates the value of preparation for medical providers.
+In this case, it allowed them to plan for the arrival of her grandson and to reduce possible stigmas they might have had on autistics.
+Although it cannot be guaranteed that such an intervention will be successful each time with every autistic individual, the simplicity of this measure and the fact it was mentioned repeatedly demands that it should be attempted.
+Moreover, it illustrates that the barrier of unfamiliarity can be mitigated.